patrickfav/website-favre/content/articles/2019-04-26-a-better-way-to-protect-your-database-ids/index.md

 https://www.myphotos.com/p/share?id=10989927
 ```

-Now this id might be totally random, or it might follow a sequence.
+Now this ID might be totally random, or it might follow a sequence.
 An attacker could easily check a reasonable interval from e.g. 10989900 to 10990000 and see if any of these links work.

 #### Issue #3: **Leak of Personal Information Through IDs**

 Sometimes you are required to share your user IDs with a statistics tool or other external service.
-If this ID is your primary key in the db and used as id in the shop it can probably be used on other parts of the site as an user\_id parameter and might leak personal information.
+If this ID is your primary key in the DB and used as ID in the shop it can probably be used on other parts of the site as an user\_id parameter and might leak personal information.
 Think about a message board where users usually have a public profile.

 ### What can be done?

 #### Solution #1: Using UUIDs

 A simple solution which tackles most of the issues is to not use _a_ sequence in a _small numeric range_ (i.e. a 64-bit integer) but to use a random value of a _big numeric range_.
 An implementation of such a concept is the universally unique identifier or [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 Version 4 is based on random numbers and the one you want to use.
-Due to having some metadata it cannot use all of the 128-bit data, but is limited to 122-bit (which does not make a big difference in real world applications).
+Due to having some metadata it cannot use all the 128-bit data, but is limited to 122-bit (which does not make a big difference in real world applications).
 There is no standardized text representation, but it is usually formatted as something like this:

 ![](article_936093448905bd648017a611.png)

 Example UUID

-The range of 122-bit is so huge, you can pick any such number randomly and have a nearly 100% chance of it being unique in your context. _In fact you are probably the first person to every generate this exact number._ Note though that a UUID does not give guarantees whatsoever of it being truly random — most implementation are however.
+The range of 122-bit is so huge, you can pick any such number randomly and have a nearly 100% chance of it being unique in your context. _In fact, you are probably the first person to every generate this exact number._ Note though that a UUID does not give guarantees whatsoever of it being truly random — most implementation are, however.
 See [this post](https://stackoverflow.com/a/44227131/774398) for more info on the issue.

-It is now absolutely [infeasible](https://security.stackexchange.com/questions/6141/amount-of-simple-operations-that-is-safely-out-of-reach-for-all-humanity/6149#6149) for an attacker to guess your ids (but guessing _is_ theoretically still possible) and if the UUIDs are truly random, there is no observing a sequence (fixes _Issue #1 and #2_).
+It is now absolutely [infeasible](https://security.stackexchange.com/questions/6141/amount-of-simple-operations-that-is-safely-out-of-reach-for-all-humanity/6149#6149) for an attacker to guess your IDs (but guessing _is_ theoretically still possible) and if the UUIDs are truly random, there is no observing a sequence (fixes _Issue #1 and #2_).

-The downside of using UUIDs is that it is maybe slower or more expensive to index in your DB if you use it as primary key and might be a hassle to create a new column if you use it as correlation id.
+The downside of using UUIDs is that it is maybe slower or more expensive to index in your DB if you use it as primary key and might be a hassle to create a new column if you use it as correlation ID.
 [Read here](https://tomharrisonjr.com/uuid-or-guid-as-primary-keys-be-careful-7b2aa3dcb439) for more in-depth discussion about UUIDs used in databases.

-Also you still expose an internal id to the public, which if used as primary key, cannot change.
+Also, you still expose an internal ID to the public, which, if used as primary key, cannot change.
 This requirement might not happen often, [but it does](https://stackoverflow.com/q/3838414/774398).
 You may also still be prone to _Issue #3_.

 #### Solution #2: Mask your IDs